CELPIP Practice

 6. Not Using Full Sentences in Speaking

 Don’t answer with one-word or fragmented responses.
-Always use complete, grammatically correct sentences — even if you’re nervous.
+Always use complete, grammatically correct sentences—even if you’re nervous.
 Practice with sample questions aloud.
+This is a classic CELPIP speaking mistake to avoid that directly impacts fluency scoring.

 7. Misreading Instructions in Reading